 Why?
-Because a human can only survive three days without drinking water, but up to three weeks without eating food.
+Because the survival rule of three says that a human can only survive three days without drinking water, but up to three weeks without eating food.

 In a survival scenario, water isn’t only vital for staying hydrated; you also rely on water for other essential tasks.

 Without a reliable water source, things can quickly devolve into a dire situation.
 But what about saltwater—can you drink saltwater?
 The short answer is no.

 As humans, we ingest safe amounts of salt daily as part of our diet.
 This is because the living cells in our bodies depend on salt (also known as sodium chloride) to function properly.
 In addition, the human body can safely ingest small amounts of pure saltwater.
 For example, when you go swimming in the ocean or saltwater pool.